ronksks/JS-tes-project/README.md

 This repository includes a Node.js server and a test suite written with Jest to test its functionality.

 ## Installation
-Clone the repository
+Clone the repository.
-Install dependencies using npm install
+Install dependencies using npm install.

 ## Running Tests
 To run the tests, use the command npm test.